Nathan Astle: Retirement

 While expected to make his fourth World Cup appearance, Astle announced his retirement from international cricket, while he was playing in the Commonwealth Bank Series, on 26 January 2007.
 He cited lack of motivation and his "patchy form" in the recent matches as reasons for retiring.

 He played his last One-Day International on 23 January 2007 against England at the Adelaide Oval.

 Playing style and influences

 Astle has been described as the best ODI batsman New Zealand has ever produced.
 Apart from his role as a batsman, he was also an occasional partnership-breaking medium pace bowler and a competent slip fielder.
 Because of this multi-utility option he always enjoyed selection in the team but his laid-back attitude resulted him never been considered for the captaincy, despite his seniority.

 Outside cricket

 Astle has also been a competent soccer player, playing for Rangers A.F.C. in Christchurch, a club which also at one time had fellow cricketer Sir Richard Hadlee among its players.
-Astle also took up Auto racing in early 2010, competing predominantly at Woodford Glen Speedway, Christchurch, driving a Modified.
+Astle also took up Auto racing in early 2010, competing predominantly at Woodford Glen Speedway, Christchurch, driving a Modified Sprint.
+Astle moved to full-sized Sprintcars after two seasons in a Modified Sprint, and has since competed in numerous speedway events across New Zealand.